 If your teeth are naturally very white, clear ceramic braces are probably the best choice for you.
 The transparent material practically disappears on the surface of the teeth.

 Clear ceramic brackets shouldn't stain easily, but clear ligatures may.
 While these are changed at every checkup, you should still take extra precautions with what you eat and drink to limit any potential for staining.
 You can read more about this towards the end of the article.

 White ceramic braces

-Despite being referred to as ‘white’, these braces are actually designed to be tooth-coloured.
+Despite being referred to as ‘white braces', these brackets are actually designed to be tooth-coloured.
 If they were pure white, they would just draw attention to the fact that our teeth are naturally a bit yellow.
-But ‘off-white ceramic braces’ doesn’t sound as good, does it?
+But ‘off-white ceramic braces' doesn't sound as good, does it?

 A different aluminium compound is used to create the whitish colour of these brackets.
 With certain brands, it's possible to get brackets made to match the shade of your teeth.
 Others come in standard shades that may not be an exact match.

 As with clear braces, the brackets themselves won't stain but the elastics might do.

 Coloured ceramic braces